yegor256/datum/md/policy.md

 and hosted by [Zerocracy](http://www.zerocracy.com).

-If you want to change something in this policy of simply suggest something, please submit a ticket [here](https://github.com/zerocracy/datum/issues).
+If you want to change something in this policy of simply suggest an improvement, please submit a ticket [here](https://github.com/zerocracy/datum/issues).
-If you want to discuss the policy, or have any issues with the bot, please join our [Gitter chat](https://gitter.im/zerocracy/Lobby).
+If you want to discuss the policy or your troubles with the bot, please join our [Gitter chat](https://gitter.im/zerocracy/Lobby).

 We recommend you to read these articles first: